mitre/heimdall2/libs/hdf-converters/src/converters-from-hdf/splunk/Schemas.md

 ```
 {
     "meta": {
-        // This field is consistent accross all events per upload, i.e you can get all data related to a results set by querying meta.guid="<<GUID>>"
+        // This field is consistent across all events per upload, i.e you can get all data related to a results set by querying meta.guid="<<GUID>>"
         "guid": "bXZNMQ3mNOs2PvHFv6Ze48RCdxI2FM",
         //  Whether the converted file came from an evaluation file or profile file
         "filetype": "evaluation | profile",